Skip to main content

 Court ruling shows hospitals must prove their records qualify as business records for summary judgment in no-fault cases, adding procedural hurdle.

 When hospitals seek summary judgment in no-fault insurance disputes, they cannot simply assume their medical records will be automatically admitted as evidence.
-A recent Appellate Term decision demonstrates that even healthcare institutions must satisfy strict procedural requirements to establish that their documentation qualifies as admissible business records under New York’s evidence rules.
+The Appellate Term’s decision in Westchester Medical Center v.
+Government Employees Insurance Co. demonstrates that even large healthcare institutions must satisfy strict procedural requirements to establish that their documentation qualifies as admissible business records under New York’s evidence rules.

 Jason Tenenbaum’s Analysis: